AhmetKoca32/Sphere-Packing/README.md

 # Sphere Packing 🌐

 Sphere Packing is an interactive web application that visualizes and arranges spheres using WebGL.
 The project aims to provide a simple yet effective user experience by leveraging modern browser features.

-Siteyi Buradan Ziyaret Edebilirsiniz : [Canlı Siteyi Ziyaret Et](https://sphere-packing.vercel.app)
+You can visit the site from here : [Canlı Siteyi Ziyaret Et](https://sphere-packing.vercel.app)

 ## Video Demo 🎥
 [![Watch the video](https://youtu.be/8WhKeXxaP7E)](https://youtu.be/8WhKeXxaP7E)